A Self-Reflecting Formal Language: Introduction

+Such a simple idea allows us to make reflectica an intensional system without introducing any additional entities.
+As a result, the expressive power of reflectica language is sufficient to represent intensional features of natural language, such as statements containing propositional attitude reports~\cite{sep-prop-attitude-reports} (like \textit{Lois believes that Superman is Clark Kent}), various kinds of quotation~\cite{sep-quotation} (such as \textit{Quine said that quotation `has a certain anomalous feature'}), and other types of natural language expressions with an intensional context, see Section~\ref{sect.context}.
+This new way of constructing an intensional logic makes reflectica much simpler than other well-known intensional systems~\cite{sep-logic-intensional}.

-Being its own meta-theory, reflectica allows us to write sentences that are propositions about reflectica.
+Reflectica allows us to write sentences that are propositions about reflectica, in particular, about its rules.
 For example, if we want to extend reflectica by adding a new rule, we can simply add a new axiom declaring that rule, see Section~\ref{sect.rules}.
-We can also write formulas with direct quantification over expressions of reflectica, avoiding arith\-me\-ti\-za\-tion and G\"odel numbering, see Section~\ref{sect.quantifiers}.
+We can also write formulas with direct quantification over reflectica expressions, avoiding arith\-me\-ti\-za\-tion and G\"odel numbering, see Section~\ref{sect.quantifiers}.
 For example, the formula

-is a sentence of reflectica which says that every formula of reflectica is equivalent to its truth.
-In this sentence, $`{\na}\q$ is the quotation mark that does not bind variables, see Section~\ref{sect.quotes}; symbols $`\mathsf{\underline{Form}}\q$ and $`{\Rightarrow}\q$ can be found in Sections~\ref{sect.rules} and~\ref{sect.conditional}.
+is a reflectica sentence which says that every reflectica formula is equivalent to truthness of its value.
+In this sentence, the symbol $`{\na}\q$ is a quotation mark that does not bind variables, see Section~\ref{sect.quotes}; the symbols $`\mathsf{\underline{Form}}\q$ and $`{\to}\q$ can be found in Sections~\ref{sect.rules} and~\ref{sect.conditional}.
+Reflectica even allows us to correctly quantify over a variable that is inside a quotation (see the example at the end of Section~\ref{sect.context}), which some philosophers consider impossible, see BQ2 in~Section 2 of \cite{sep-quotation}.